Distant Rumors by William Gensburger

 •A Limited Point of View: In the future you are only as valued as your position within the company you work for.
 Where you live, your friends, your income, are all tied to your office level in the building.
 And that is based on a system of ascension.
 Grandy is close to the top, but a few obstacles remain in his path.

 •All Things Are Fine: Hadley Verona hates his life and all that befalls it.
-Can he face the truth about his life?
+Can he face the truth?

 •One Moment in the Sun: Three college friends ponder their lives along the Venice Boardwalk, as Arnold Schwarzenegger cements his career.
 Over the span of a life, many things change.
 These are our moments in the sun.

-•The I, Isozooid: Stuck in a philosophical loop about existence, he must come to terms with his life in order to solve the problem.
+•The I, Isozooid: Stuck in a philosophical loop about existence, he must come to terms with his life in order to solve a bigger problem.

 •Fire on a Different Mountain: A young couple in New Mexico must face their tragedy with a difficult decision.